pm-ten/pm-ten.github.io/_pages/services/en/air-quality-modeling.md

 Study of the impact on air quality of accidental events causing large releases on short time scales.

 ### SUPPORT ON IMPACT REDUCTION FOR PLANNED ACTIONS
-Assessment of environmental and infrastructural actions, planned and/or waiting for endorsement, with respect to their impact on air quality, comparison with current regulations, and identification of specifics parameter sets for possibile mitigation actions.
+Assessment of environmental and infrastructural actions, planned and/or waiting for endorsement, with respect to their impact on air quality, comparison with current regulations, and identification of specifics parameters sets for possibile mitigation actions.

 ### FUTURE SCENARIOS STUDY AND ANALYSIS
 Analysis of possible future scenarios in the environmental context defined based on socio-economic trend evaluation (increase in production activities, relocation or modification of industrial plants, interventions in the production process, ecc.).